top of page

 This route is not suitable for those without experience of working in schools.
 Teaching apprentices have a higher teaching load than postgraduate ITT trainees and they are solely responsible for their classes' achievement, wellbeing and behaviour.

-Teaching apprentices are supported by their BPN subject tutor, personal tutor and in-school mentor through weekly mentor meetings.
+Teaching apprentices are supported by subject mentor, pastoral mentor and in-school mentor through weekly mentor meetings.

 Teaching apprentices are employees and therefore not eligible for student finance or bursaries.